dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 # Interrupt Handling on x86_64

-As the title implies, this chapter is purely focused on x86_64.
+As the title implies, this chapter is purely focused on `x86_64`.
 Other platforms will have different mechanisms for handling interrupts.

-If you're not familiar with the term *interrupt*, it's a way for the cpu to tell your code that something unexpected or unpredictable has happened, and that you need to handle it.
+If not familiar with the term *interrupt*, it's a way for the cpu to tell our code that something unexpected or unpredictable has happened, and that you need to handle it.
 When an interrupt is triggered, the cpu will *serve* the interrupt by loading the *interrupt handler* we specified.
 The interrupt handler itself is just a function, but with a few special conditions.

 Interrupts get their name because they interrupt the normal flow of execution, instead stopping whatever code was running on the cpu, running a handler function, and then resuming the previously running code.
-Interrupts can signal a number of events from the system, from fatal errors to a device telling you it has some data for you to read.
+Interrupts can signal a number of events from the system, from fatal errors to a device telling us it has some data for you to read.

-The x86 architecture makes a distinction between *hardware interrupts* and *software interrupts*.
-Don't worry though, this is only something you'll need to worry about if you deliberately use it.
+The `x86` architecture makes a distinction between *hardware interrupts* and *software interrupts*.
+Don't worry though, this is only something we'll need to worry about if deliberately use it.
 A software interrupt is one that's triggered by the `int` instruction, anything else is considered a hardware interrupt.
 The difference is that some hardware interrupts will store an error code (and some will not), but a software interrupt will **never** store an error code.
-Meaning if you use the `int` instruction to trigger an interrupt which normally has an error code, there wont be one present, and you'll run into bugs if your handler function is not prepared for this.
+Meaning if the `int` instruction is used to trigger an interrupt which normally has an error code, there wont be one present, and most likely run into bugs if the handler function is not prepared for this.

 ### The Interrupt Flag and Cli/Sti

-There will be situations where you don't want to be interrupted, usually in some kind of critical section.
-In this case, x86 actually provides a flag you can use to disable almost all interrupts.
+There will be situations where we don't want to be interrupted, usually in some kind of critical section.
+In this case, x86 actually provides a flag that can be used to disable almost all interrupts.
 Bit 9 of the `flags` register is the interrupt flag, and like other flag bits it has dedicated instructions for clearing/setting it:

 - `cli`: Clears the interrupt flag, preventing the cpu from serving interrupts.
 - `sti`: Sets the interrupt flag, letting the cpu serve interrupts.

 ### Non-Maskable Interrupts

 When the interrupt flag is cleared, most interrupts will be *masked* meaning they will not be served.
 There is a special case where an interrupt will still be served by the cpu: the *non-maskable interrupt* or NMI.
-These are extremely rare, and often a result of a critical hardware failure, therefore it's perfectable acceptable to simply have your operating system panic in this case.
+These are extremely rare, and often a result of a critical hardware failure, therefore it's totally acceptable to simply have panic operating system panic in this case.

 *Authors note: Don't let NMIs scare you, I've never run actually run into one on real hardware.
 You do need to be aware that they exist and can happen at any time, regardless of the interrupt flag.*

 ## Setting Up For Handling Interrupts

-Now we know the theory behind interrupts, let's take a look at how we interact with them on x86.
+Now we know the theory behind interrupts, let's take a look at how we interact with them on `x86`.
 As expected, it's a descriptor table!
-We will be referencing some GDT selectors in this, so you'll need to have your own GDT setup.
+We will be referencing some GDT selectors in this, so a GDT loaded is required.
 We're also going to introduce a few new terms:

 - Interrupt Descriptor: A single entry within the interrupt descriptor *table*, it describes what the cpu should do when a specific interrupt occurs.
 - Interrupt Descriptor Table: An array of interrupt descriptors, usually referred to as the IDT.